 Outside of her PhD project, Charli enjoys running, paddleboarding, playing netball & cricket, experimenting in the kitchen, travelling and exploring the outside with her husky pup.

 2016 - 2017: 2.1 in an MSc in Genomic Medicine at University of Exeter

 2012 - 2015: 1st class Hons BSc in Biochemistry at the University of Cardiff.
 Charli obtained 2 academic prizes in her final year for being the top student studying Biochemistry or Biology and for achieving the top marks in the Protein folding and structure module.
 She also achieved Merit awards during her 1st and 2nd year for outstanding achievements.

 Charli's main research interests lie in human genetics and complex diseases which have been further consolidated during relevant modules during her undergraduate degree and Master's.
 She also has a key interest in drug discovery and patient care/impact where she likes to see research being translated into medical care and make a real difference to patient treatment.
 Despite coming from a wet-lab undergraduate project background, Charli thrived during her Master's in the Bioinformatics module and also undertook a computer-based research project based on RNA-sequencing to further enhance her skill-set.
-This further consolidated her interest in statistical techniques, bioinfomatics, programming and computer-based research and hence her interest in carrying out her PhD project.
+This consolidated her interest in incorporating statistical techniques, bioinfomatics, programming and computer-based research with wet-lab functional work and hence her interest in carrying out her PhD project.